Skip to main content

 "Have you no mercy?"
 Aniruddha looked surprised at her sudden, angry voice.
 He noticed Bondita had not changed her sari, her hair was open, her face looked tired, and she was wearing a frown.
 He cleared his throat.
 "What?"

 “Now I will not sit down to study.
 Not at all.”
 Bondita shook her head firmly.
 Aniruddha smiled, amused.
 "Who told you to study?"
 He gave the notes to Bondita, "Read this and tell me what you think."
 Bondita knew that it was the statement of an accused.
 Aniruddha sometimes made her read his notes and ask what she thought of them.
 Bondita didn’t know if she could help, but she tried.
 She paced the room with the notes in hand, while he sat comfortably in a chair, observing her.
 With his hand on his chin, he looked at Bondita and suddenly noticed that Bondita had developed a habit of pacing while reading, like him.
 Her wavy hair swayed on her hip, and the vermilion of her hairline and the tip of her forehead had faded after a long day.
-The kajal had smudged on her eyes after a tiring day, but the sharp intelligence in the eyes had not been diminished even by the fatigue.
+The kajal had smudged on her eyes after a tiring day, but the sharp intelligence in her eyes had not been diminished even by the fatigue.
 Bondita keeps reading, and Aniruddha waits for her advice.
 He stumbled while putting his hand on the table, missing the edge altogether.
 When the paperweight fell by the jerk of his elbow, Aniruddha realised that he was staring at his wife.
 Bondita’s attention was captured by the paperweight stumbling on the ground, but she didn't notice how long her husband had been staring at her.
 Aniruddha breathed a sigh of relief.

 “What is it?
 How did it fall?”
 Bondita asked as she picked up the paperweight and handed it to him.